ibm-cloud-docs/messages-for-rabbitmq/connecting-external.md

 # Connecting an external application
 {: #external-app}

 Your applications and drivers use connection strings to make a connection to {{site.data.keyword.messages-for-rabbitmq_full}}.
-Each deployment has connection strings specifically for drivers and applications.
+Your deployment has connection strings specifically for drivers, clients, and applications.
+Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-b7f6f4).

-## Getting Connection Strings

-The easiest way to get connection strings for an application is to create a set of _Service Credentials_ specifically for your application to connect with.
-Doing so also returns all the connection information as JSON in a click-to-copy field.

-Alternatively, the {{site.data.keyword.cloud_notm}} CLI [cloud databases plug-in](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings#generating-connection-strings-from-the-command-line) supports generating users and connection strings, as does the [{{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).

-Full documentation on generating and retrieving connection strings is on the [Getting Connection Strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings) page.
+The connection strings can be used by any of the credentials you have created on your deployment.
+While you can use the admin user for all of your connections and applications, it might be better to generate credentials specifically for your applications to connect with.
+Documentation on generating credentials is on the [Getting Credentials and Connection Strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings) page.

 ## Connecting with a language's driver